kubernetes/enhancements/keps/sig-node/127-user-namespaces/README.md

 If the kube-apiserver doesn't support the feature at all (< 1.25), the unknown field will be dropped and the pod will be created without a userns.

-If the kubelet doesn't support the feature (< 1.25), it will ignore the pod.spec.hostUsers field.
+If the kubelet doesn't support the feature (< 1.25), or the feature is off, it will ignore the pod.spec.hostUsers field.
+In 1.30, the kubelet began failing to create a pod if the feature is off but hostUsers: false is specified.

+Thus, 1.33 is the first release the kube-apiserver can reliably assume a pod with a user namespace specified is either created with a user namespace, or fails to create, no matter feature gate skew.

 #### Kubelet and container runtime skews